paulinoprojects/AWS/data_storage_EBS_vs_EFS.md

 - EFS is free to be accessed by manay different instances, whereas the EBS is bound to an instance.
 - EFS is sharable, meaning multiple instances can be use this simueltenously.
 - Hierarchical, its a file storage location.
 Unlike prefix/delimiters in S3.
-- Can be accessed through NFSv4
+- Can be accessed through NFSv4 (Network File System)
 - EFS is not supported on Windows instances, only Linux instances.

 # Storage Comparison